thomasbattram/thesis/index/thesis.utf8.md

 Contributors and their role are listed below:

-* James Staley produced the original website (this was later re-formatted and developed by myself).
+* James Staley produced the original website (this has since been developed by myself and Matthew Suderman).
 * Matthew Suderman helped re-format and develop the website
 * Paul Yousefi extracted GEO data
 * Matthew Suderman and Paul Yousefi are part of the core development team (along with myself) and continue to provide expert guidance